Koed00/django-q/docs/admin.rst

 ===========

 Django Q does not use custom pages, but instead leverages what is offered by Django's model admin by default.
 When you open Django Q's admin pages you will see three models.
-When DEBUG is False, all permissions but view are disabled.
+When DEBUG is False, most permissions are disabled.

 Successful tasks
 ----------------